UN secretary-general calls for equality for Global South at Cuba G77 summit

 While more than 90 delegations are participating in the summit, which ends on Saturday, only a few dozen are led by heads of state.

-(Reporting by Marc Frank; additional reporting by Nelson Acosta; Editing by Aurora Ellis)
+(Reporting by Marc Frank and Nelson Acosta; Editing by Aurora Ellis and Grant McCool)